-Coders Conquer Security: Security Misconfiguration - Disabled Security Features4th May 2020
+Coders Conquer Security Infrastructure as Code Series: Disabled Security Features4th May 2020

 Threats to cybersecurity these days are ubiquitous and relentless.
 As more facets of our lives are digitized, the higher the stakes for cybercriminals - there is too much code to keep secure, and private data is too valuable.
 And, well, trying to keep up with and defend every aspect of the attack surface after programs are deployed has become almost impossible.

 There are approaches that can alleviate some of these symptoms, and one of them is apparent when shrewd organizations embrace the concept of Infrastructure as Code (IaC).
 Of course, as with any development, there are some security pitfalls to navigate.
 And since developers are working on the code that generates vital infrastructure to host applications, security awareness is critical at every stage of the process.